dtcenter/MET/docs/Users_Guide/config_options.rst

  * "NONE" to perform no masking of missing data

- * "FCST" to mask the forecast field with missing observation data
+ * FCST to mask the forecast field with missing observation data

  * "OBS" to mask the observation field with missing forecast data

- * "BOTH" to mask both fields with missing data from the other
+ * BOTH to mask both fields with missing data from the other

 .. code-block:: none